1935 24 Hours of Le Mans: up to 1-litre entries

 A veritable squadron of Singers turned up to defend the class win from 1934.
 Eight were entered, including three new works entries for the Coupe Bienniale.
 Mindful of the British production regulations, the new model was called the "Nine Le Mans Replica".
 The racing-spec engine now put out 50 bhp.
-Fitted with uprated suspension and a stiffened chassis, it was almost 200 kg lighter than the standard "Nine Le Mans", and could get up to 150 kp/h (95 mph).
+Fitted with uprated suspension and a stiffened chassis, it was almost 200 kg lighter than the standard "Nine Le Mans” and could get up to 150 kp/h (95 mph).
 Le Mans winner and noted journalist Sammy Davis was brought in as team manager to allow Singer's racing manager, Stan Barnes, to drive.
 His co-driver was Alf Langley, while Stan's brother Donald again raced with journalist Tommy Wisdom, and Norman Black/Roddy Baker ran the other two cars.
 They were supported by three British and two French privateers running last year's Nine Le Mans model.

 This year, the MG company worked with well-known speed-record champion George Eyston to prepare three all-female crews to run the Midget PA in the 1-litre class.
 This was no publicity stunt, as the women were all high-profile drivers with strong racing history: Scottish Margaret Allan had won races at Brooklands driving a Bentley, and was teamed up with Corinne Eaton who had entered the 1932 Le Mans for Fox & Nichol but crashed en route to the event.
-Australian Joan Richmond had won the 1932 inaugural Brooklands 1000 miles with Elsie Wisdom.
+Her husband, Hugh, had finished third with the same team in the 1930 race.Australian Joan Richmond had won the 1932 inaugural Brooklands 1000 miles with Elsie Wisdom.
 For this event, she raced with Eva Gordon-Simpson, who had been in the Triumph rally team with Eaton and Allan.
 The third car was driven by Doreen Evans and Barbara Skinner.
 A fourth, privateer, MG was entered by Philippe Maillard-Brune's team.